 In addition to selecting ICC profiles, you can set the rendering intent for the individual graphics/ image types.
-Rendering intent determines how color matching is done: Because color spaces my cover different color areas, it may be useful to preserve the image presentation as good as possible and therefore take into purchase color-shifts.
-For proofing purposes it is recommended to reproduce the colors as correct as possible, although colors outside of the color space are not presented correctly.
+Rendering intent determines how color matching ("gamut mapping") is done.
+Because color spaces can cover different chromatic areas, it can be helpful to retain the impression of the image as far as possible and to accept the color shifts in this process.
+For proofing, on the other hand, it is advisable to reproduce the colors as correctly as possible, even if colors outside the colors space are then no longer displayed correctly.